sainiganesh15/Dg-Drive3.0/README.md

 This will deploy your smart contract to the local development network.

 ## Usage
-To use the Dappazon marketplace, you can run the following commands in the terminal:
+To use the Dg-Drive3.0 marketplace, you can run the following commands in the terminal:

 #### Clone the repository ####